harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 You may also wonder what happens if GHRH and Somatostatin are together at the bottom of the V at the same time.
 What does the cell do?
 The answer is that for the most part Somatostatin is stronger and GH will not be released.

-From this it is easy to see that a well-functioning GH releasing system depends on both GHRH &amp; Somatostatin.
+From this it is easy to see that a well-functioning GH releasing system depends on both GHRH & Somatostatin.
 Somatostatin to hold back release so enough GH can be made and then GHRH to cause a pulse of GH.
 Not only must these two brain-derived hormones which oppose each be active, they also must alternate with one another...GHRH release and a while later somatostatin and then a while later somatostatin retreats and GHRH is released again... this brings release of some of the GH mass that has been built up over the course of 3 hours in what looks like a pulse if graphed.

 Ghrelin (GHRPs) the 4th hormone in the GH Releasing System